thebenjhoward/har-grab-plugin/README.md

 # har-grab-plugin

-*note: currently this tool only supports chrome and chromium based browsers,* *support for other browsers will be added later (likely firefox first)*
+*Note: currently this tool only supports chrome, chromium based browsers,* *and firefox (which can support chrome plugins by default.
+IE/EdgeHTML support* *may be added later, but it is not high priority as documentation is slim*

 This is a simple chrome plugin meant to assist in automated testing with tools like selenium without having to deal with a proxy to get web traffic,